iammateus/automated-software-testing-assignment/README.md

 $ docker-compose up
 ```

-## How to check if text is palindrome
+## How to check if a text is palindrome

 ```
   const Text = require("src/Text");